cmenscher/darkskymail/README.md

 ==========

 1. Clone the project into a directory on your box.
-2. Save this IFTTT.com Recipe and update the "to" email address to your Recipes (https://ifttt.com/recipes/61656)
-3. Edit the settings.py file.
+2. Edit the settings.py file.
 Use the comments to guide you.
-4. Run darkskymail.py
+3. Run darkskymail.py

+After it's running, you'll need to create email reminders for your events sent to the email address in settings.py ("alert_to") for no earlier than one hour prior to the event.
+(DarkSky will only give you a forecast for the next hour.)

 ![Sample Email](https://dl.dropbox.com/s/jsoj0a4klcz9hcs/screenshot_mailapp.png?dl=1)